wp-plugins/cyclone-slider-2/README.txt

 == Upgrade Notice ==

+= 2.5.4 - 2013-07-20 =
+* Added Youtube template that pauses the video when slider is transitioning.

 = 2.5.3 - 2013-05-10 =
 * Bug fix for child themes where slider is not working